kkinnear/zprint/README.md

 ```
 #### :how-to-ns

-This will format `ns` declarations as in Stewart Sierra's "How to ns".
+This will format `ns` declarations regarding newlines and indentation
+as in Stewart Sierra's "How to ns".
+Specifically, it will indent the
-Specifically, it will indent the list by 1 instead of 2, and not wrap
+list by 1 instead of 2, and not wrap lists.
+It will not reorganize
-lists.
+the `ns` declaration or change lists to vectors or otherwise change
+the order or syntax of what you have entered -- that's still your
+responsibility.

 #### :map-nl, :pair-nl, :binding-nl